vara11/mbd-bidw/Session 06/README.md

   - Watch the videos
   - If you want to reproduce download the dataset (customer_data.csv) and install the programs
   - Required Software:
-    - JDK
+    - JDK v8
-	  - Pentaho Data Integration
+    - Pentaho Data Integration (latest version)

 ## What you can learn in the videos